shellyasia/www/en/docs/add-via-bluetooth.md

 ## Prerequisites

 - **Shelly Smart Control** app installed on your mobile device
 - **Active account** in Shelly Cloud.
-For more information on how to create an account, visit [Account Registration](../knowledge-base/account-registration).
+For more information on how to create an account, go to [Account Registration](../knowledge-base/account-registration).
 - **Bluetooth connectivity** enabled on your mobile device
-- **Permissions** granted for Shelly Smart Control to use Bluetooth
+- **Permission** granted for Shelly Smart Control to use Bluetooth

 ## Add Device via Bluetooth